US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Assessment and Identification

-How do schools identify pupils with SEND?
-The processes differ markedly.
-The US relies on comprehensive multi-disciplinary evaluation (MDE) using standardised testing to determine IDEA eligibility.
-Schools must assess cognitive, academic, behavioural, and social-emotional functioning.
-A child must have a disability (one of 13 IDEA categories) AND require special education services to qualify.
+SEND identification varies across schools.
+The US uses multi-disciplinary evaluation (MDE) and testing for IDEA eligibility.
+Schools assess cognitive, academic, behavioural, and social-emotional skills.
+A learner needs a disability (IDEA category) AND special education to qualify.

 Both systems expect early intervention.
 The US provides services under IDEA from age 3 (or birth under Part C for infants).
 The UK SEND Code of Practice covers ages 0-25.
 However, US services are legally mandated once identified; UK provision depends partly on school budgets and specialist commissioning.